I Trust: Promotion

-On March 26, 2020, Cube Entertainment released a time table for (G)I-dle's third extended play through their official homepage and SNS, which shows the group's promotion schedule beginning March 27 until the release of their album on April 7.
+On March 26, 2020, Cube Entertainment released a time table for (G)I-dle's third extended play through their official homepage and SNS, which showed the group's promotion schedule beginning March 27 until the release of their album on April 7.
 The following day, the first official concept trailer for the album was released.
-The trailer contains the whispering of someone but is difficult to interpret the meaning.
+The trailer contained the whispering of someone but it was difficult to interpret its meaning.
 On March 28, the first teaser photo was revealed, and followed with second teaser photo and concept video on March 29.
 On April 1, Cube launched the (G)I-dle's chic violet exclusive emoji for using hashtags #여자아이들, #GIDLE, #아이들_오마이갓, #GIDLE_OMG and #I_trust.
-These emojis will be effective until April 30, 2020.
+These emojis were effective until April 30, 2020.
 Subsequently, the group released individual and group jacket album photos.
 The photos feature the members wearing dark dresses with snake-shaped props and accessories, creating a mysterious and fascinating atmosphere for the True version on April 1, and wearing white dresses with light feathers and flowers to add a pure and light atmosphere for the Lie version on April 2.

 The group held an online live media showcase before the song's digital release with Jo Kwon as the MC.

 (G)I-dle continue their promotion activities with follow-up song "Luv U" starting April 28, on SBS MTV The Show to repay the love sent from their fans for I Trust.
 The promotions of the song ended on May 3.